plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 I've heard founders say things such as "I'm just dreaming about when I launch on PH and after that I'm a millionaire" or "I'm trying to pluck up the courage to launch on PH" or asking "how do you know when's the right time" and "what's the final push to launch".

 Product Hunt is a popular platform with a supportive community and it's a great place to get some attention for your startup and be discovered.
-But it is only one of the many other great niche communities where you can do the same.
+But it's only one of the many other great niche communities where you can do the same.

 Don't dream too much about launching on Product Hunt and getting hundreds of paying customers on the day so you can immediately quit your job.
 If you have such high expectations, you're bound to be disappointed.
-This dream may happen to a few products but it is an unrealistic expectation for most.
+This dream may come true to a few products but it's an unrealistic expectation for most.

-And certainly don't go on search engines looking for launch advice or launch guides.
-When I started writing this post I had a quick look at what ranks on the first page of search engines for keywords phrases such as "Product Hunt launch" and I didn't like what I saw.
+And certainly don't go to search engines looking for launch advice or guides.
+When I started writing this post I had a quick look at what posts ranks on the first page of search and I didn't like what I saw.

 So much spam and so much bad and generic advice that simply cannot work.
 Or at least it makes your chances of succeeding much lower and gets you to focus on and waste time on useless things.
-No wonder many founders end up being hesitant with their launch.
+No wonder many founders end up being hesitant about their launch.

 ## Plausible Analytics launch on Product Hunt